opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/ecs_specifications_and_types/high-performance_computing_ecss.rst

    -  Mellanox official website: http://www.mellanox.com/
    -  NIC driver download path: http://www.mellanox.com/page/products_dyn?product_family=26&mtag=linux_sw_drivers

 -  For SUSE H2 ECSs, if IP over InfiniBand (IPoIB) is required, you must manually configure an IP address for the InfiniBand NIC after installing the InfiniBand driver.
-For details, see `How Can I Manually Configure an IP Address for an InfiniBand NIC? <../../faqs/network_configurations/how_can_i_manually_configure_an_ip_address_for_an_infiniband_nic.html>`__
+For details, see :ref:`How Can I Manually Configure an IP Address for an InfiniBand NIC? <en-us_topic_0083225171>`
 -  After you delete an H2 ECS, the data stored in SSDs is automatically cleared.
 Therefore, do not store persistence data into SSDs during ECS running.

+.. _en-us_topic_0035470100__section10721258203459:

 Notes on Using HL1 ECSs
 -----------------------